anikitenko/revel-csrf/README.md

 * `csrf.forbidden`
 A string value which indicates redirect URL.
 Default is "" which mean that on error you'll be redirected to default 403 page

+* `csrf.errNoReferer`
+A string value which indicates message on error when no referer in request.
+Default is "" which mean `A secure request contained no Referer or its value was malformed!`

+* `csrf.errBadReferer`
+A string value which indicates message on same-origin policy failure.
+Defailt is "" which mean `Same-origin policy failure!`

+* `csrf.errBadToken`
+A string value which indicates message on csrf tokens mismatch.
+Default is "" which mean `Tokens mismatch!`

 ## Operating instructions

 Simply call the Filter() filter in `app/init.go`.